limdom/limdom.github.io/readme.md

 As an aspiring data scientist and data engineer, I am currently pursuing a Master of Information and Data Science at UC Berkeley.
 This branch of the repository makes up the portfolio of projects from the program.

+If you have any questions, please feel free to reach me limdo@berkeley.edu.